AdobeDocs/experience-manager-guides.en/help/product-guide/install-conf-guide/conf-health-check-preset.md

 ---
 # Create and manage health check presets

+>[!NOTE]
+>
+> This feature is enabled by default.
+If you prefer not to use this feature in your environment, contact your Customer Success team.

 As an Administrator, you can configure the health check feature at a folder-profile level in Experience Manager that allows Authors and Publishers to run content health checks on a DITA map.
 This includes early detection of issues such as broken links, duplicate IDs, and Schematron validation failures across a map before publishing, instead of checking each file individually.
 Which checks are run is defined by a health check preset, a set of rules that Authors and Publishers can select and run.

 This article provides information on creating and managing health check presets.